conjurinc/conjur-asset-dsl2/README.md

 # Conjur `dsl2` plugin

-This is a Conjur plugin for a next-generation policy DSL.
+This is a Conjur plugin for a next-generation DSL, used for both policies (self contained RBAC models) and entitlements (roles and permissions which span policies and global records).

 The goals of the DSL are: